French Riviera Cooking, made Simple.Le Chef’s Wife

 Welcome to Le Chef’s Wife Blog – a resource for home cooks and Francophiles.
-On my blog you will find seasonal French Recipes explained simply.
+Here you will find seasonal French Recipes, inspired by the French Riviera, explained simply.
 I strongly believe that French food does not have to be intimidating and that delicious, seasonal, restaurant-worthy meals can be prepared at home by even the most inexperienced cooks in small kitchens.

-Follow along as I share the cooking tips I have learned from my husband, Sébastien Giannini, a renowned French Chef.
+Follow along as I share the cooking tips I have learned from my husband, Sébastien Giannini, a renowned French Chef and native of the French Riviera.
 Each recipe is adapted so that I, a busy working mom of 2 with no culinary training, can find success and satisfaction in the kitchen.

 Some of my most popular posts: